 What are the pros and cons of each tennis surfaces?
 What adjustments to your game do you need to make?
 In this article, I will try to tackle every concern and every question you may have about the subject.

-Most Prestigious Type of Tennis Surface: Clay Courts
+Clay Courts - The Most Prestigious Type of Tennis Surface

 Found mostly in Europe and South-America, clay tennis courts are the dream surface for baseline players.
 The French Open has been dominated by such players, especially in the open era.
 One may wonder, why is that exactly?
 Let’s dig into the characteristics of this surface.